Imperial Society of Teachers of Dancing: Faculty committees

-The ISTD consists of eleven faculty committees, which are divided between the two Faculty Boards.
+The ISTD consists of twelve faculty committees, which are divided between the two Faculty Boards.
 Each faculty committee is responsible for the technical and artistic development of a specific dance technique within the ISTD.
 The work of a faculty committee includes the continued development of the syllabi for the relevant dance technique, the regulation and control of examinations and the organisation of lectures, teacher training courses, seminars and other events.

 Examinations

 The ISTD is primarily a dance examination board, with teacher members delivering its syllabi to students in both private and mainstream education.
 The majority of people who study the ISTD syllabus are people pursuing dance as a leisure activity and the organisation provides a structured examinations system that caters for pupils from beginner to professional level.
 At the higher levels, ISTD teachers can provide training for people wishing to pursue dance as a profession, either as a performer or dance teacher.
 Typically, most subjects have a series of graded examinations.
 These progress from Pre-Primary & Primary and up through numbers Grades (Grade 1, Grade 2, etc.), with Vocational graded examinations at Intermediate, Advanced 1 and Advanced 2 levels.
 Some subjects have differing examination systems, some offering medal tests and other awards.